 The southern part of the lake, known locally as Tahoe South, is a more energetic scene.
 If you’re interested in checking out the Lake Tahoe nightlife, or have an interest in the arts, then the south is where you should go.
 The southern part of the lake also features the best places to rent jet-skis, parasails, and scuba equipment to have fun in the water.
 While most of the ski resorts are up north, Tahoe South has some of the best ones as well, including Heavenly Mountain Resort, the largest ski resort in the area.

-If you’d like to drive around and get a sense of both parts of the lake for yourself, we recommend taking our Ultimate Lake Tahoe Self-Guided Driving Tour, available now through the Action Tour Guide app on both iOS and Android.
+If you’d like to drive around and get a sense of both parts of the lake for yourself, we recommend taking our Ultimate Lake Tahoe Self-Guided Driving Tour.